Test-Optional Colleges Not Requiring SAT or ACT Scores

 High SAT or ACT scores can make you more competitive, especially if other aspects of your application, like your GPA, are less than stellar.
 If it feels like your application is lacking in other areas, like extracurriculars and volunteer activities, a good SAT or ACT score could help.

-If your ACT or SAT score falls below the college’s median, consider withholding your test results from those schools — especially if you feel they don’t accurately reflect your academic abilities.
-You’re probably better off highlighting other aspects of your application, like a high GPA, extracurricular activities, or strong letters of recommendation.
+If your ACT or SAT score falls below the college’s median, consider omitting it from your application — especially if you feel your test results don’t accurately reflect your academic abilities.
+You’re probably better off highlighting other aspects of your application, like a high GPA, extracurriculars, and/or strong letters of recommendation.

-If the rest of your application is a strong reflection of your academic achievements and ability to thrive in a college environment, it’s okay to omit your ACT or SAT scores.
-A high GPA, excellent reference letters, honors and awards, and strong extracurriculars can be just as impactful as good scores.
+If the rest of your application is a strong reflection of your academic achievements and ability to thrive in a college environment, then you may not even need to take an entrance exam.
+A high GPA, excellent reference letters, honors and awards, and extracurriculars can be just as impactful as good scores.

-Test-optional and test-flexible schools do not require standardized tests.
-If you’re applying to these schools, consider putting extra effort into other application components.
-Read on to learn how to enhance other areas of your application.
+Test-optional and test-free schools do not require standardized tests.
+If you’re applying to one of these schools, consider putting extra effort into your other application materials.

 A solid recommendation letter or two can speak volumes about your strengths and character, so you should carefully consider whom you ask.
-High school teachers often write recommendation letters for students with good grades in their classes.
-Consider asking a teacher or counselor with strong writing skills who knows you well.
+High school teachers and counselors often write recommendation letters for students with good grades or who have improved demonstrably.
+Consider asking a teacher, coach, or counselor with strong writing skills who knows you well.

 Your social media activity can also impact your chances of being admitted to college.
 You should be mindful of what you post online and consider making your profiles private (or cleaning them up) during the application process.
 Also, consider creating a LinkedIn profile.